|Home People Research Publications Opportunities Teaching Links|

 Setting up the Black Rock site for the N fixation strategies project:

 Ben measures Taylor's bh.
 Nodules!

-July 2016: Tansley Insight paper published online by New Phytologist showing that evolutionary constraints are unlikely to explain the rarity of nitrogen-fixing trees in high latitude forests.
+July 2016: Tansley Insight paper published by New Phytologist showing that evolutionary constraints are unlikely to explain the rarity of nitrogen-fixing trees in high latitude forests.
 Menge & Crews 2016.